Cycnoches

 For me, there is no doubt that Cycnoches are the most elegant of the Catasetinae tribe.
 They have so many redeeming qualities: impressive displays of large, striking flowers; strong, sweet fragrance; vertical growth habit, and minimal care required during their few months of winter dormancy.

 Potting: Mine are all in sphagnum, with some granite rocks at the bottom of the pot.
-I tried the PET potting method with Cyc. cooperi this past year (2023), and it seemed to do very well.
+I tried the PET potting method with a few different Cycnoches this growing season and it seemed to do very well.
 It’s amazing how much moisture these plants will absorb if you provide it.

 Fertilizer: I have read countless times that Catasetinae can take fertilizer at ‘normal’ application rates, rather than the classic 1/4 tsp per gallon that seems to be the standard for orchids.
 I have been fairly cautious about this, but still have seen good results.
-This past year (2023) I used my regular 100 ppm N per week regimen that all my plants receive, but I also added a sprinkling of Osmocote 19-19-19 pellets to the Catasetinae.
-I got good results again, so maybe I’ll push even more fertilizer at them this year.
+This growing season I watered with my standard 0.2 g/L (1/6 tsp per gallon, 25 ppm N) 12-1-1 solution, but I also added 1 teaspoon of Osmocote 19-19-19 pellets to the Catasetinae.
+I got good results again, with one plant even earning an Award of Merit as well as a Certificate of Cultural Merit.
 Fred Clarke, in an interview with Stephen Van Kampen-Lewis, said that he pushes fertilizer levels to their highest, 200 ppm N with every watering, in July and August.